mimiMonads/create-vixeny/plugins/remark/views/public/docs.md

 Vixeny's resolution mechanism ensures that data dependencies are resolved before the main function is executed.
 This feature enhances the framework's efficiency and developer experience by simplifying asynchronous data handling.
 Below, we explore key properties of resolution in Vixeny.

-### Resolution
+### Resolves

 The resolution process guarantees that all necessary data is fetched and available for use within your petitions.
-This feature is pivotal for managing data dependencies seamlessly:

 ```javascript
 wrap(options)()